networkteam/ember-cli-maskedinput/README.md

 This addon provides a `{{masked-input}}` helper that extends `{{input}}` (`Ember.TextField`) and applies input masking based on [inputmask-core](https://github.com/insin/inputmask-core).

-There are no dependencies on jQuery plugins so this addon is a more lightweight and faster alternative to other input masking addons.
+There are **no dependencies on jQuery plugins** so this addon is a more lightweight and faster alternative to other input masking addons.
+It's based on the solid [inputmask-core](https://github.com/insin/inputmask-core) library and adapted from its React implementation [MaskedInput](https://github.com/insin/react-maskedinput).

 ## Installation

 ```
-ember install ember-maskedinput
+ember install ember-cli-maskedinput
 ```

 ## Usage